AleCano1/Mapping_Earthquakes/README.md

   <img width="524" alt="multiple points" src="https://user-images.githubusercontent.com/96165500/185016119-840dc5ed-2dc3-4df7-ad98-15d36f71eb87.png">

 * **4.-Map Lines**
-For map Line, we created a code with the coordinates for each point to be used in the line.
+For map Line, we created a code with the coordinates for each point to be used in the polyline.

         // Coordinates for each point to be used in the line. let line = [